 It is obtained from oily fish liver, especially cod.
-The oil is rich in omega-3 fatty acids, DHA and EPA that are necessary for brain and eye development of the baby (16).
+The oil is rich in omega-3 fatty acids, DHA and EPA that are necessary for brain and eye development of the baby (17).
 It is also an excellent source of vitamin D that works against preeclampsiaiXA pregnancy disorder characterized by high blood pressure, water retention, and protein content in urine.
 (18).

 Ways to consume: Available in the form of capsules; you should have them upon your doctor’s recommendation.

 It contains significant amounts of fiber, iron, B vitamins, and other minerals.
-The complex carbs and dietary fiber keep you filled.
+The complex carbs and dietary fiber can help in keeping you full.
 Oatmeal is also a source of energy and helps reduce cholesterol levels (1).